home / mcp / playwright mcp server

-Install the package globally with npm:
+Install the Playwright MCP Server globally using npm:

 npm install -g @executeautomation/playwright-mcp-server